 The challenge management group will report to the Program Delegate.

-We may ask you to demonstrate or present your findings to the challenge management group or participating agency at the mid-point and towards the end of your project.
-This would assist in ensuring there is an in-depth understanding of your findings and proposed solution.
+We may ask you to present your findings to the challenge management group or challenge agency towards the end of your project.
+This will assist in ensuring there is an in-depth understanding of your findings and proposed solution.